-If you are dissatisfied with any aspect of SEND provision you should first seek to discuss it with Mrs Ann Griffin (SENDCO) by letter, email, phone or in person.
-If concerns remain then please contact the Headteacher, Mr Neil Spurdell.
+If you are dissatisfied with any aspect of SEND provision you should first seek to discuss it with Ms Linda Zuanella (SENDCo) senco@sheldonschool.co.uk.
+If concerns remain then please contact the Headteacher, Mr Peter Lynch.

-If you feel that the school is not addressing the concerns you have raised, please contact the SEND Governor via a letter sent to the school.
+If you feel that the school is not addressing the concerns you have raised, please contact the SEND Governor Ms Angela Sadler via a letter sent to the school.
 They will bring the matter to the attention of the Governors if necessary.
 The Local Authority may also be contacted.